-As of July 31, 2023 and April 30, 2023, there were 1,761,191 and 1,263,882 shares, respectively, remaining available for future issuance under the 2018 Plan.
+As of January 31, 2024 and April 30, 2023, there were 264,478 and 1,263,882 shares, respectively, remaining available for future issuance under the 2018 Plan.

-Voluntarily delist common stock from The Nasdag Global Market common stock on The Nasdaq Global Market.
+Voluntarily delist common stock from The Nasdaq Global Market

+On March 13, 2023, Aspen Group, Inc. notified Nasdaq Global Market ("NASDAQ") of the Company's decision to voluntarily delist its common stock from NASDAQ.
+On March 23, 2023, the Company filed a Form 25 with the SEC, thereby terminating trading of its common stock on NASDAQ.
 On July 6, 2023, the Company filed a Form 15 with the SEC to suspend the Company's reporting obligations under Sections 12(g) and 15(d) of the Securities Exchange Act of 1934.
 The reasons for this decision consist of the anticipated financial savings and lower operating costs, reduced management time commitment for compliance and reporting activities, and a simplified corporate governance structure.